The Ballantrae Collection

 The Ballantrae Collection comprises taonga presented by Māori to Sir Bernard Fergusson while he was Governor-General of New Zealand from 1963 to 1967.
 The Collection features mere, adzes, pounamu pendants, taiaha, waka huia, tiki and patu.
 On the conclusion of Sir Bernard’s tenure as Governor-General, he loaned the collection to this University, and returned to England.

-The taonga were placed on permanent display in the Central Library in 1998.
+The taonga were placed on permanent display in the Hamilton Campus Library in 1998.
 They can now be found on Level 2 of Te Manawa, the Student Centre.

 - (16) Waka Huia (Carved Wooden Treasure Box)

 - Carved by the son of the Headmaster of Avondale School.